25 Propagators and path integration

 The wavefunction at point B on the screen at time t is given precisely by the propagator from the source at A, \left\langle B, t | A, 0 \right\rangle.
 We can decompose this propagator into the product of propagators from A to the barrier, and from the barrier to B. However, there are two possible paths now; the particle can either go through the upper opening O_1, or the lower opening O_2.
 From a probability point of view, these are completely independent events; the particle either goes through O_1 or O_2.
 Thus, the total probability amplitude can be written as a sum, \left\langle B,t | A,0 \right\rangle = \int_0^t dt_1 \left\langle B,t | O_1,t_1 \right\rangle \left\langle O_1,t_1 | A,0 \right\rangle + \int_0^t dt_2 \left\langle B,t | O_2,t_2 \right\rangle \left\langle O_2,t_2 | A,0 \right\rangle.
 This may look confusing at first; above, I said there is a spatial integration but no time integration when inserting a complete set of states.
 But now I’m writing just the opposite!
 What gives?
 Both are a result of the specific experimental setup here, in which we’re requiring our particle to propagate through the points O_1 or O_2.
 The positions of these openings collapse our integral over intermediate position to just the sum over O_1 and O_2 shown above.
 As for the time integration, that has been added to account for the fact that although our particles must pass through O_1 or O_2, the precise time at which they do so will vary depending on their speed.
 We could simplify by specifying a perfectly monochromatic source, i.e. fixed momentum, which would then fix t_1 and t_2 and remove the integrals.

-I leave it as an exercise to show that by taking approximations like the above in the appropriate way, for all four lengths a_i and b_i approximately equal (but not exactly equal) we find that the squared propagator takes on the familiar form of an interference pattern, |\left\langle B,t | A,0 \right\rangle|^2 \propto 1 + \cos \left( \frac{m (\ell_1 - \ell_2) (\ell_1 + \ell_2)}{2\hbar t} \right) \sim \cos^2 \left( \frac{m (\ell_1 - \ell_2) (\ell_1 + \ell_2)}{4\hbar t} \right). where \ell_i = a_i + b_i is the total path length through each of the two slits.
+Taking approximations like the above in the appropriate way, for all four lengths a_i and b_i approximately equal (but not exactly equal) we find that the squared propagator takes on the familiar form of an interference pattern, |\left\langle B,t | A,0 \right\rangle|^2 \propto 1 + \cos \left( \frac{m (\ell_1 - \ell_2) (\ell_1 + \ell_2)}{2\hbar t} \right) \sim \cos^2 \left( \frac{m (\ell_1 - \ell_2) (\ell_1 + \ell_2)}{4\hbar t} \right). where \ell_i = a_i + b_i is the total path length through each of the two slits.

-Note: the 1/t may look funny, but remember that this is the propagator, which is only equal to the wavefunction if our initial state is really \ket{A,0}, i.e. a sharp delta function localized at the source at time t=0.
+Notice that the 1/t may look funny, but remember that this is the propagator, which is only equal to the wavefunction if our initial state is really \ket{A,0}, i.e. a sharp delta function localized at the source at time t=0.
 In this case, we expect non-trivial time dependence.
 If we have a steady-state source, we would remove t by identifying it as the time of flight from the source, t = \frac{\ell}{v} = \frac{m\ell}{p} = \frac{m\ell}{\hbar k} where \ell = (\ell_1 + \ell_2) / 2, so |\left\langle B,t | A,0 \right\rangle|^2 \sim \cos^2 \left( \frac{k}{2} (\ell_1 - \ell_2) \right) = \cos^2 \left( \frac{\pi (\ell_1 - \ell_2)}{\lambda} \right), matching the textbook result based on wave interference.

-17.3 Path integration
+25.5 Path integration

 We could at this point imagine generalizing this approach to deal with more complicated variants of the same problem.
-For example, if we had a barrier with three holes, or four, or N we could still find the final interference pattern just by summing over the possible propagator combinations: \left\langle B,t | A_0 \right\rangle = \sum_{i=1}^N \int_0^t dt_i \left\langle B,t | O_i,t_i \right\rangle\left\langle O_i,t_i | A,0 \right\rangle.
+For example, if we had a barrier with three holes, or four, or N we could still find the final interference pattern just by summing over the possible propagator combinations: \left\langle B,t | A,0 \right\rangle = \sum_{i=1}^N \int_0^t dt_i \left\langle B,t | O_i,t_i \right\rangle\left\langle O_i,t_i | A,0 \right\rangle.

-17.3.1 A thought experiment: removing the screen
+25.5.1 A thought experiment: removing the screen

 As this thought experiment becomes more complicated, it starts to lead us in an interesting direction.
 What if we added a second barrier in between the first and the detector?